Register as a new patient

 New Patient Medical

 As soon as we receive your registration form, either in person, via email or by using the website, you will be registered as a patient at this practice.
-Your details will be passed to a member of the reception team who will formally register you on the practice clinical system (InPs Vision); this takes no more than 24 hours during a week day.
+Your details will be passed to a member of the administration team who will formally register you on the practice clinical system (InPs Vision); this takes no more than 24 hours during a week day.
 You will be asked to book a new patient medical, which will provide useful health information to your doctor or nurse and will ensure any regular medications you take are documented.
 If you are entitled to a free NHS Health Check, this will be performed at the same time.
 Remember to bring with you a urine sample, a copy of your regular medications and any questions you may have.
 If you have any long standing health problems, please complete the clinical information form

 Change of Details

-Please inform Reception if you change your name, address or phone number.
+Please inform Administration if you change your name, address or phone number.
 If your new home is out of the practice boundary, we will unfortunately have to ask you to re-register with another practice nearer to your new home (there are options to remain registered under Special Rules please ask a Patient Services Navigator for full details).

 Non-English Speaking Patients